Kerry Meier

-Early years
+Early life

 Kerry Meier was born and raised in Pittsburg, Kansas.
 He grew up playing many sports including football, basketball, and baseball.
 Meier attended Pittsburg High School where he was an all-state quarterback, kicker and punter.
 He was named all-league first-team as a quarterback and a punter in both 2003 and 2004.
 Additionally, he was an all-state selection at quarterback by the Kansas Football Coaches Association as a senior.
 He was also named to the KFCA's Top 11.
 He was ranked as the 13th-best high school senior quarterback in the nation by Superprep Magazine.
 During his senior season, Meier completed 72 of 151 passes for 930 yards and nine touchdowns in 2004.
 He led the PHS Dragons to the sectional championship as a junior and senior.
 Meier was coached in football by Merle Clark.
 Meier graduated in 2005 following a very successful high school career.
 Rivals.com ranked Meier the best high school player in Kansas and the 14th best dual threat quarterback.
 Meier committed to play collegiately for Mark Mangino's Kansas Jayhawks.